 In case data, collected from the Bio-Imaging Core equipment, is used in publications, the Bio-Imaging Core needs to be acknowledged.
 Please check on the website at the equipment tab for device specific acknowledgement requirements.

-The online booking system can be found under the services section of our department homepage.
+The online booking system can be found here under BioImaging core - Leuven.
 The usage fee is based on the amount of time you book.
 This means that your lab will be charged for the booked time you do not use.
 You can still cancel or edit your booking few minutes before the actual reservation time.

 Due to the heavy usage and to grant many people access, some devices cannot be booked more than certain hours per day/week (see individual booking page).